SamTebbs33/mkvim/README.md

 This will make it so that the .vim_aliases file is loaded when a new bash session is started, start a new terminal window for this.

-You will now be able to preserve a separate configuration and group of plugins for each profile.
+Now, each change you make to a profile's configuration and .vim folder will be specific to that profile and won't interfere with any others!